Weed is a drug derived from the plant Cannabis sativa. It’s used for recreational and medicinal purposes.

 What a mom-to-be puts on her skin, eats, and smokes affects her baby.
-Marijuana is one substance that can potentially impact a developing baby’s health.
+Weed is one substance that can potentially impact a developing baby’s health.

-Marijuana is the dried portion of the Cannabis sativa plant.
-People smoke or eat marijuana for its effects on the body.
+Weed (also known as marijuana, pot, or bud) is the dried portion of the Cannabis sativa plant.
+People smoke or eat weed for its effects on the body.
 It can cause euphoria, relaxation, and enhanced sensory perception.
-In most states, recreational marijuana use is illegal.
+In most states, recreational use is illegal.

-But marijuana’s effects during pregnancy can be difficult to determine.
-This is because many women who smoke or eat marijuana also use substances like alcohol, tobacco, and other drugs.
+But weed’s effects during pregnancy can be difficult to determine.
+This is because many women who smoke or eat weed also use substances like alcohol, tobacco, and other drugs.
 As a result, it’s tough to say which is causing a problem.

-Marijuana is the most commonly used illicit drug during pregnancy.
-Studies have tried to estimate the exact number of pregnant women who use marijuana, but results vary.
+Weed is the most commonly used illicit drug during pregnancy.
+Studies have tried to estimate the exact number of pregnant women who use weed, but results vary.

-Doctors have linked marijuana use during pregnancy with increased risk for complications.
+Doctors have linked weed use during pregnancy with increased risk for complications.
 These may include:

 - low birth weight